Music Tim Robson Music Tim Robson

 Voyage Voyage - Desireless (1987)

 Ah, holiday records.
 That’s what the 80’s were about.
 Who could hate Ottowan’s ‘Hands Up, Give Me Your Heart’ or FR David’s seminal ‘Words’.
-Add Desireless to this trio and we a one-twp-three combination of sublime 80’s French summer Euro pop.
+Add Desireless to this trio and we have a grande armée one-two-three combination of sublime 80’s French summer Euro pop.
 Voyage Voyage - I heard this in Benidorm in the summer of 1988 as I perused the city’s art galleries, a fragrant girl in a white dress on my arm as we discussed art and memory.
-Yeah.
-Or, maybe it was the soundtrack to being pissed up in one of the town’s clubs trying to buy girls with tattoos and bikini tops rum and cokes.
+Yeah Tim.
+Or, truth told, maybe it was the soundtrack to being pissed up in many of the town’s clubs trying to buy girls with tattoos and bikini tops rum and cokes.
 One or the other.
 Great Euro pop though.

 All Around the World - Lisa Stansfield (1989)

 How could I not put Lisa Stansfield on the list?
-If it wasn’t a great song however, I wouldn’t have added it, but it is here on merit.
-The fact that she went to my school and I knew her slightly are interesting but not clinches.
+If it wasn’t a great song however, I wouldn’t have added it, but it is here purely through merit.
+The fact that she went to my school and I knew her slightly are interesting but not relevent.
 Lisa bookends this decade for me.
 We were in the school play at the start of the 80’s and she ended the decade at Number One with this song.
 I remember the feeling of pride when this became a smash.
-That was before jealousy kicked in.
+That was before the jealousy kicked in.
 Why had CBS returned my demo?

 (Hint: It was shit)

-I will probably change my mind in five minutes, but let’s start this way, shall we?
+I will probably change my mind in five minutes about this list, but let’s start this way, shall we?
+Comment below

 Hip Tunes for Hep Cats!